Insurance2day Insurance Services Ltd – Terms of Business and Privacy Notice

-We normally accept payment by cheque, BACS or credit card.
-A charge of 2% will be levied for payment by credit card.
+We normally accept payment by cheque, BACS, debit crads or company credit card.
+A charge of 2% will be levied for payment by company credit card.
 We require full payment of the premium on the day cover is effected or you may be able to spread your payments through a credit scheme either run by your insurer or by a finance provider and we will advise you further if these options are available.

 How we will handle your money

 Our Non-Statutory Trust account has been set up in accordance with strict rules laid down by the Financial Conduct Authority.
 We are required to inform you that we may use your premium to settle premiums due under other policies including those payable by other clients.
 We are the Agent of Insurers for the collection of certain premiums and hold your money on a risk transfer basis.
 In arranging your insurance we may employ the services of other intermediaries who are Authorised and Regulated by the FCA and your premium may be passed to these intermediaries for payment to insurers.
 Any interest, or investment returns, earned on your money whilst in our possession will be retained by us.